RobertHSchmidt/springframework/spring-projects/trunk/common-build/readme.txt

-Contained in this directory is the Spring Jumpstart common build system.
+Contained in this directory is the Spring Jumpstart common build system used to build all Spring projects.

-It is ant 1.6 based and uses Ivy for dependency management.
+This generic build system is ant 1.6 based and also requires Ivy 1.3 or > for dependency management.

 Projects are expected to import master build files contained within this directory as needed for the build targets they require.